Obsidian-TTRPG-Community/Ironsworn-SRD-Markdown/Chapter 6/06 Chapter - Oracles.md

 ### [[Location|Oracle 4 Location]]
 Use this oracle when traveling to generate a point-of-interest or to answer a question about a place where someone or something can be found.

 Your roll may generate a place or geographical feature which doesn’t make sense in the context of your current location.
-If so, follow the [[#^fb2629|guidelines]] to generate a different result (look at adjacent rows or reverse the digits).
+If so, follow the [[06 Chapter - Oracles#^howtousethetables|guidelines]] to generate a different result (look at adjacent rows or reverse the digits).
 Or, play off the original answer to introduce something unexpected.

 >You ask, “Where was the traveling mystic bound?”
 >